Robert J. Cunningham

-Robert Joseph Cunningham (born June 18, 1943) is an American prelate of the Roman Catholic church who served as bishop of the Diocese of Syracuse in Upstate New York from 2009 to 2019.
+Robert Joseph Cunningham (born June 18, 1943) is an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Syracuse in Upstate New York from 2009 to 2019.
 He previously served as bishop of the Diocese of Ogdensburg in Northern New York from 2004 to 2009.

 Biography

 Early life and education

-Robert Cunningham was born on June 18, 1943, in Buffalo, New York to Cecil and Grace Cunningham; he has a brother, Patrick, and a sister, Eileen.
+Robert Cunningham was born on June 18, 1943, in Buffalo, New York, to Cecil and Grace Cunningham; he has a brother, Patrick, and a sister, Eileen.
 He attended St. John the Baptist Parish School and the Diocesan Preparatory Seminary, then entered St. John Vianney Seminary in East Aurora, New York.
 He received his Bachelor of Arts and Master of Divinity degrees from St. John Vianney.

 Ordination and ministry

-Cunningham was ordained to the priesthood by Bishop Bernard McLaughlin on May 24, 1969, in St. Joseph Cathedral in Buffalo.
-After his ordination, Cunningham was assigned as associate pastor at Blessed Sacrament Parish in Kenmore, New York.
+Cunningham was ordained to the priesthood for the Diocese of Buffalo by Bishop Bernard McLaughlin on May 24, 1969, in St. Joseph Cathedral in Buffalo.
+After his ordination, the diocese assigned Cunningham as associate pastor at Blessed Sacrament Parish in Kenmore, New York.
 In 1972, he was named assistant pastor at his home parish of St. John the Baptist, also in Kenmore.

-Cunningham became private secretary in 1974 to Bishop Edward Head and assistant chancellor of Buffalo in 1974.
-Cunningham was sent to the Catholic University of America School of Canon Law, where he earned his Licentiate in Canon Law in 1978.
+Bishop Edward Head named Cunningham as his private secretary and assistant chancellor of the diocesein 1974.
+Cunningham was sent to Washington D.C. to study canon law at the Catholic University of America School of Canon Law, he earned his Licentiate in Canon Law in 1978.
 After returning to Buffalo, Cunningham was appointed as a judge of the marriage tribunal and vice-chancellor of the diocese.
-He was raised by the Vatican to the rank of monsignor in 1984, then appointed full chancellor (1985) and vicar general (1986) by the bishop.
-Niagara University awarded Cunningham an honorary doctorate in humane letters in 1991.
+He was raised by the Vatican to the rank of monsignor in 1984, then Head appointed him as full chancellor in 1985 and vicar general In 1986.

-In 1994, Bishop Head received a complaint from a man who claimed that his son had been sodomized by Donald W. Becker, a diocese priest.
+In 1994, Head received a complaint from a man who claimed that his son had been sodomized by Reverend Donald W. Becker, a diocese priest.
 Becker had a previous history of sexual abuse complaints, yet was still assigned to a parish.
-As vicar general, Cunningham interviewed Becker, who said that he couldn't remember anything, but if he had been intoxicated, something could have happened.
+As vicar general, Cunningham interviewed Becker, who said that he couldn't remember anything.
+However, Becker admitted that if he had been intoxicated, something could have happened.
 The parent did not request any further action and Cunningham dropped the case.
-In 2002, after Becker resigned due to poor health, Cunningham received another sexual abuse complaint against him soon after his resignation, which Cunningham did not investigate.
+In 2002, after Becker resigned due to poor health, Cunningham received another sexual abuse complaint against him, which Cunningham did not investigate.

 In January 2002, Cunningham was named pastor of St. Louis Parish in Buffalo.
 He served as administrator of the diocesan College of Consultors from 2003 to 2004.
 Cunningham had board memberships for Christ the King Seminary, Catholic Charities, Baker Victory Services in Buffalo, and the Cantalician Center for Learning in Depew, New York.
-A charter member of the Kenmore Mercy Hospital Foundation Board, he was given the Sister Mary Mechtilde Memorial Award by the board in 2004.